Last Updated: 8/8/19

 Set in the coastal town of Byron Bay, Byron Adventure Vans spells out bohemian comfort through their older yet affordable Mercedes and Volkswagen vans.

-What Byron Adventure Vans Tells Us
+About Byron Adventure Vans

-Byron Bay Adventure Vans pins down a particular interior layout in all units on fleet—the bohemian style.
+Byron Bay Adventure Vans pins down a particular interior layout in all units on the fleet—the bohemian style.
 This charming design makes them unique and quite attractive, especially for backpackers wanting some chill vibes without breaking the bank.
 Aside from the laid-back aura of the vehicles, the affordability and compactness of the campervans also give them a slight edge among smaller competitors.
 Getting to their one and only branch is quite easy despite the limited depot.
 You may avail of the shuttle services or pay a certain amount for their pick-up and drop-off services.

-There are only 4 vehicle types to choose from, and older models are at large, ranging from the 1998 Toyota Spacia to the 2012 Model Volkswagon Transporter.
-These campervans can sleep 2 to 3 people only, but it is loaded with cooking equipment, camping essentials like tables and chairs, and even picnic sets, you'll also be amazed with certain extras at no additional cost such as bath and beach towels, doona, pillows, sheet and more.
+There are now 9 vehicle types to choose from, and older models are at large, ranging from the 1998 Toyota Spacia to the 2012 Model Volkswagon Transporter.
+These campervans can sleep 2 to 3 people only, but it is loaded with cooking equipment, camping essentials like tables and chairs, and even picnic sets, you'll also be amazed by certain extras at no additional cost such as bath and beach towels, doona, pillows, sheet and more.
 Also, you'd never miss the beach daze and the lapping waves because there's an extra room for your surfboards!
 And take note, the campervans may not be self-contained but all come with free parking stickers for regional parks and Byron Beachfront parking.

 Their Bambino campervan is an adorable and affordable choice for budget backpackers.
 This small but compact vehicle is the only Toyota Spacia model on selection, which is very easy to drive and park around.
 Not only that, the double bed equipped with clean and crisp linen, feather doona, and an extra blanket― are all for free!
 There are also beach and bath towels, picnic gear, camping table and chairs, at no additional cost.
 An esky is provided instead of a fridge.